scorpiodiagrams/sampler/README.md

 Scorpio turns textual specifications into diagrams.

-This repo illustrates how to use GitHub to store marked up images for display as Scorpio diagrams (gitwrapping).
+This repo illustrates how to use GitHub with Scorpio diagrams (gitwrapping).

 View these files converted to diagrams at [scorpio diagrams](http://scorpiodiagrams.com/gitwrapped.html)